XSimon2020/osticket-prereqs/README.md

 <img width="1156" alt="image" src="https://github.com/XSimon2020/osticket-prereqs/assets/111246513/d4a5b553-ac66-4c37-bb1d-c90b49940aa8">
 </p>
 <p>
 From now within the vm, go to Control Panel with the necessary directories.
-Ensure all checkboxes are checked within the Internet Information Services/World Wide Web Services/Common HTTP Features settings.
-Check the CGI checkbox within the Internet Information Services/World Wide Web Services/Application Development features settings.
+Ensure all checkboxes are checked within the Internet Information Services->World Wide Web Services->Common HTTP Features settings.
+Check the CGI checkbox within the Internet Information Services->World Wide Web
+Services->Application Development Features settings.

  Validate IIS was successfuly configured by performing a loopback with the 127.0.0.1 IP address in the search bar of Microsoft Edge.
 </p>